-Kate Middleton’s Pregnancy Is Nearing The End, Here Is Everything We Know About Baby No 3
+Kate Middleton’s Pregnancy Is Nearing The End: Here Is Everything We Know About Baby No 3

-It’s a happy time for the royal family.
-Kate Middleton and Prince William are only a month away from welcoming their third baby together.
+It’s a happy time for the royal family, as Kate Middleton and Prince William are only a month away from welcoming their third baby together.
 With the Duchess of Cambridge’s pregnancy nearing the end, here’s everything we know about the newest addition to the royal family.

-According to The Cut, Middleton is due to give birth sometime in late April.
-Experts believe the baby will arrive by April 29, a date that also corresponds with the couple’s 7th wedding anniversary.
+According to the Cut, Middleton is due to give birth sometime in late April.
+Experts believe the baby will arrive by April 29, a date that also corresponds with the couple’s seventh wedding anniversary.
 With the baby arriving in April, the birth shouldn’t overshadow Prince Harry and Meghan Markle’s wedding on May 19.
 If the baby comes late, however, there’s a chance Middleton won’t feel well enough to attend the ceremony.
-Here’s to hoping that doesn’t happen.
+Here’s hoping that doesn’t happen.

 One of the biggest mysteries surrounding the baby is the gender.
 Middleton and William have not revealed anything about the gender — and are reportedly waiting to find out themselves — but that hasn’t stopped fans from guessing.

-Bookmakers in the UK have placed heavy odds in favor of a girl, while others believe it will be a boy based on the blue outfits Middleton has been wearing in recent weeks.
+Bookmakers in the U.K. have placed heavy odds in favor of a girl, while others believe it will be a boy based on the blue outfits Middleton has been wearing in recent weeks.

 When it comes to the baby’s name, there are a few that are on top of betting lists.
 Right now, the top name is Mary, followed closely by Alice and Victoria.
 For a boy name, Albert and Arthur are in the top slots.